madhavithakur/FreeCell/README.md

 # FreeCell

-**Do not share this repo or post it publicly.
-We will take violations very seriously.**

 ## Rules

-* You have **1 hour** for the assessment.
-Do not worry if you do not complete the entire assessment; finish as much as you can.
 * Descriptions of each method to implement are written into the `lib/` files.
 For each `lib/` file, there is a corresponding `spec/` file.
-* Run the specs as you solve the assessment.
-Solve the assessment in this order:

 ```
 bundle exec rspec spec/card_spec.rb